charleschwang/MPTableView/README.md

 ## MPTableView
-I work mostly in e-commerce now, so i just fix its bugs sometimes.
-For now, it still works well in iOS7~iOS12.
+I work mostly in e-commerce now, but i still will fix the new bugs.
+For now, MPTableView works well in iOS7~iOS12.

 - Faster in scrolling and updating than the UITableView, and lower CPU usage.

-- Lightweight subviews.
+- Lightweight subviews(neither MPTableViewCell nor MPTableReusableView has subviews).
+The UITableViewCell has some useless subviews, they needlessly take up memory and CPU time.

 - Custom animations and Group animations for updating.

-- Manage reuse views manually.
+- You can manually manage the reuse views.

 - Support more advanced features in lower versions of iOS.